biojava/biojava/development/hints.md

 * install the Checkstyle Plugin and import `biojava-checkstyle.xml`
 * (install the Findbugs Plugin)

-Other useful eclipse plugins (find these via the Eclipse Marketplace:
+Other useful eclipse plugins (find these via the Eclipse Marketplace):

 * AnyEdit tools
 * ObjectAid Class Diagram plugin